After an absence of decades, horseback riding came back to San Francisco, if only briefly!

 The 5-Fulton bus runs along the northern edge of Golden Gate park.
 Get off at 43rd Avenue and head into the park on Chain of Lakes Drive.

 The N-Judah Muni streetcar runs parallel to the park two blocks south.
 Best stop: 40th Ave, then take 41st Ave to Chain of Lakes Drive.

 There's free parking at the Equitation Field, as well as another free lot across the street.

-We saddled up at the appointed time; plus they had steps so we city folks could get up on the horses.
+We were fortunate to be able to go on one of the rides while they were available in Golden Gate Park.
+We saddled up at the appointed time; and they had steps so we city folks could get up on the horses.
 The horses were very patient (as was the staff).

 We did a one hour ride, which took us west towards the ocean and past both windmills.
 The horses were good-natured plodders, following nose to nose with only occasional attempts to eat the grass.

 A very relaxing ride; a couple of times crossing a street, but the cars stopped, so no problems.
 The only problem was getting off the horse; the less said, the better (my problem, not the horse's, who stood patiently while I struggled).

 Dylan was our leader, very friendly and helpful.
 A real cowboy; he was the 2016 bull-riding champion of Alaska.

 Horseback rides were available daily, from 8:00 am to 5:00 pm, with a 7:00 pm sunset ride as well.
 Their sign said walk-ins welcome, but they recommended reservations for the weekends when they were busy.